Sri Lanka is a sheet of bubble wrap.

 Ahh, Arugam Bay: the number one destination on everyone’s east coast Sri Lanka itinerary.
 Some people take a holiday in Sri Lanka just to spend an entire surf season in Arugam Bay.

-How can I say this… it’s a lot of peoples’ sticky place, but it’s not mine.
+How can I say this… it’s a place where a lot of people slow down their travel, but it’s not mine.
 I’ll describe the vibe, you decide the rest.

 Things to do in Arugam Bay: surfing!

 Things to do in Arugam Bay if you’re not surfing: fuck-all!
 And then the occasional party to break up the fuck-all.

 There’s heaps of dope food around and local food at cheap bubble-prices.
 It’s damn good too!

 You’ll find pretty much any drug you want and the parties feel more like a means than an end.
 The end being to get loose and a lay if you’re lucky.